jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.5.5 (2023/01/30) =
+* Add: Placeholders for the user name in the chatbot.
+* Add: URL support for avatars for the user and/or the AI.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.5.4 (2023/01/29) =
 * Add: Avatar position (avatar_position) can be set to "bottom-right", "top-left", etc.
 * Add: You can specify an avatar URL for each chatbot (avatar parameter, in the shortcode).
 * Fix: The expand icon was always displayed for the popup chatbot, even with fullsize set to false.
 * Add: Entries Generator for the Dataset Builder.
 Use with caution!
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.5.1 (2023/01/28) =
 * Add: Chatbot avatars.